Wake Forest University Department of Counseling

 For this assignment, students will respond to specific prompts for their private blog.

-Assignment 3.1: Abstinence Contract and Mutual Help Group Private Blog (30 points)
+Assignment 3.1: Abstinence Contract and Mutual Help Group Private Blog (CACREP 5-A.A.9)

 For this assignment, students will respond to specific prompts for their private blog.